toyota-m2k/bind-it/README.md

 ## Binding Classes

-Binding class named `*Binding` binds a LiveData as data source with a property of view, and these binding are automatically revoked when the lifecycle owner is destroyed.
+Binding class named `*Binding` binds a `LiveData` as data source with a property of view.
+And these bindings are automatically revoked when the lifecycle owner is destroyed.
-Every binding classes have `create()` APIs to create and initialize them.
+Every binding classes have `create()` helper APIs to create and initialize them.
-In 2.x version, extend functions of the Binder class to create the binding classes are available.
+Furthermore, extend functions of the Binder class to create the binding classes are available in ver.2.x.
-For example Binding#checkBinding() creates a CheckBinding instance, Binding#visibilityBinding() creates a CheckBinding instance and so on.
+For example, `Binding#visibilityBinding()` creates a VisibilityBinding instance and manage its disposition with lifecycle.

-### Using Kotlin Flow

-Though our library designed to use with `LiveData`/`MutableLiveData` originally, we recently prefer to use `Kotlin Flow` (especially StateFlow/MutableStateFlow) rather than LiveData.
-`StateFlow` can be convert into LiveData with `Flow.asLiveData()` extension function and can be used in `OneWay` bindings.
-And we provide `MutableStateFlow.asMutableLiveData()` extension function to convert `MutableStateFlow` to MutableLiveData for `TwoWay` bindings.
-These converters enable you to use Kotlin Flow with our library.

 ### Boolean Binding Classes